-Consider a Continuous Regulatory Speed Limit Reduction of 10 mph for the above conditions.
+Consider a Continuous Regulatory Speed Limit Reduction of 10 MPH for the above conditions.

+Situation: 60 MPH Two Lane Highway - Paving Project

+Daily work zones often create:

-- Situation: 60 mph Two Lane Highway Paving Project During work zone operations these projects often have: - High worker exposure. - Limited opportunities to use positive protection such as Temporary Concrete Barrier to protect workers and separate the work operation from traffic. - Flaggers exposed to high speed traffic.
+- Limited opportunities to use positive protection devices to protect workers and separate the work operation from traffic - Flaggers exposed to high speed traffic

-Consider a variable regulatory speed limit reduction to 40 mph (below the "high speed" 45 mph threshold) for the duration of the work zone operation-often a single shift.
+Consider a variable regulatory speed limit reduction to 40 MPH or lower during working hours.
 Note that use of a pilot car operation will effectively control traffic speeds through the work zone so a variable speed limit reduction may be unnecessary.

 III.
-Speed Limit Reduction Approval Process
+Speed Limit Reduction Approvals and Notices